athena-labz/athena/README.md

 **Gabriele's comment**
 You are right.
 I changed into 'membership access' .
 In such as case all membership account own assets, such as DSET are burnt.
 Of course the member can still register again to the platform.
 This is one of draw-backs of anonimity, but I think membership access fees can partially prevent abuses.

-By integrating real-world reliable inputs with strict on-chain contracts, DigiServices aims to mitigate the ambiguity so common in natural-language written contracts, while still preserving the flexibility needed to communicate with the real world.
-Likewise, we propose an easy-to-use platform by making the creation of contract templates possible.
-In this way, no expensive lawyers will be required in order to write a contract.
-Further, mediators, service providers and clients trust will be measured based on a review system powered by the use of DSET tokens that represent scores.
-This system, together with other components, will be used to determine an user's annual reward.
-Lastly, DigiServices will target freelancers by having a "service marketplace", where users can provide information about the service they offer and attach it to an "accusation contract", which will be used to handle conflicts.
+By integrating real-world reliable inputs with strict on-chain contracts, DigiServices aims to mitigate the ambiguity common in natural-language written contracts, while preserving the flexibility needed to communicate with the real world.

+DigiServices proposes an easy-to-use platform to create contract templates.
+This will eliminate the current need for expensive lawyers to write contracts.
+Trust between mediators, service providers, and clients will me measured by a review system that is powered by DSET tokens which represent a "trust score".
+This system, when combined with other components, will be used to determine a user's annual reward.

-In order to provide a great user experience as well as offer an affordable, fast and fair mediation platform, we understand that, above all, four components are important.
+DigiServices will target freelancers with a *service marketplace*, where users can market their service and attach it to an *accusation contract*, which is used to handle conflicts.

+DigiServices has identified four core components to provide a mediation platform that is affordable, fast, fair, and provides a great user experience:
 #### A. Ease of Use
-Users should be able to create Smart Contracts in a few clicks, assisted also by an advanced interactive drag and drop editor.
-Furthermore, contract templates should provide an easy way to offer services that don't require much flexibility.
+Users should be able to create Smart Contracts in a few clicks using an advanced interactive drag and drop editor.
+Contract templates should provide an easy way to offer services that don't require much flexibility.

 #### B. Accessible prices
-Anyone will have access to contract templates.
-This templates will enable users to create contracts for an affordable price or even, in some cases, for free.
-In addition, the only requirement for opening a service will be a one-time small fee used to support the platform, as well as, avoid membership spam attacks.
+Everyone will have access to contract templates.
+These templates will enable users to create contracts for an affordable price, or for free.
+The only requirement for opening a service will be a one-time small fee which is used to support the platform and prevent membership spam attacks.

 #### C. All In-Platform
-From the creation of smart legal contracts to the negotiation of clauses and the dispute resolution system, all will be handled through DigiServices using the Cardano platform, making the process much easier and simpler.
+From the creation of smart legal contracts to the negotiation of clauses and the dispute resolution system, all will be handled through DigiServices using the Cardano platform, making the process easy and simple for the end user.

 #### D. High Customization
-DigiServices will allow users to build flexible and versatile smart legal contracts for any need by making use of ready made templates, clauses and logical flows, as well as, letting the users write their own contracts and templates.
+DigiServices will allow users to build flexible and versatile smart legal contracts for any need by using ready made templates, clauses and logical flows.
+Users can also write their own contracts and templates for their specific use case.

 ### 3. Governance and Tokenomics
 Digisets governance until the launch stage will be managed by the funding core team.
 At a later stage, after the membership will have exceeded the 1 million memberships threshold, participants will be able to use their staked DSET to vote on the future direction of the platform.